 This variety has bright green leaves and is called “Sweet Kate”.
 Great for brightening up a shady garden!

 Hardy Fushcias – Part Shade Perennials That Bloom All Summer

 There are several cultivars of hardy Fuchsias, which are just as beautiful as the basket variety, but usually larger and more up right.
 The most common variety grown in the Pacific NW is Fuchsia Magellanica.
 This Fuchsia is a shrub like plant covered with tubular blooms that hummingbirds LOVE, and blooms spring to first frost.
 Growing 6-10 feet high and as wide, it’s winter hardy down to zone 6, though it might die back during the coldest months.
 It will come alive again in spring!

 Campanula has many different varieties, and are blue or white belled flowers in sizes from dwarf to several feet tall.
 They love partial shade and moderately moist soil, and will bloom June through frost.
 Our fav is Siberian Campanula.
 It has a wonderful deep blue color with a white eye, and is very floriferous.
-Hardy to zone 3.
+This perennial flower for shade is hardy to zone 3.
+Find “Campanula” at Burpee.

 No conversation about long blooming shade plants would be complete without talking about Impatiens.
 If you are looking for shade plants that bloom all summer, look no farther.
 While these are annuals and die back each winter, they perform better than any other flowering shade plant.
 So we just had to include them!
 Of course if you live in zone 9 or above, these can be grown as perennials.